-The first coronavirus case on Colombian soil was registered on March 6th, and now, seven weeks later, cases have recently surpassed 5,000.
+The first coronavirus case on Colombian soil was registered on March 6th, and now, more than three months later, cases are about to pass 50,000.
 The numbers change so quickly that in just a few days the reports in this article will be obsolete.
-However, in comparison with other countries in the region, Colombia has acted quicker to prevent the spread of the virus and is reaping the benefits of that through a relatively flatter curve – at least for now.
+For updated information about the Coronavirus situation in Colombia, see the ongoing coverage provided by the Medellin Guru.
+In comparison with other countries in the region, Colombia has acted quicker to prevent the spread of the virus and is reaping the benefits of that through a relatively flatter curve – at least for now.

 WHAT HAS THE GOVERNMENT DONE?

 The actions by the Duque Administration have undoubtedly been drastic.
 Those living in the country have noticed a severe change in their daily lives.
 The following is a list of the major changes ordered by the Federal Government.

 Ordered the cancellation of all events of more than 50 people, including concerts, conventions, weddings, etc. (March 12)